 The Group believes that the integrity of business is the foundation of corporate social responsibility, as well as a fundamental element for a business competitive advantage and sustainability.
 The Group is committed to adhering to the highest possible standards of openness, probity and accountability.
-Hence, the Group has formulated relevant policy to requiring all the employees to discharge their duties with loyalty and integrity, and shall not abuse their positions to seek any improper interests.
+Hence, the Group has formulated relevant business conduct and conflict of interest policies requiring all the employees to discharge their duties with loyalty and integrity, and shall not abuse their positions to seek any improper interests.